NationalSecurityAgency/datawave/BUILDME.md

 ### Building an RPM

-In order to build the RPM, you should specify both the assemble and rpm profiles, as follows:
+To build the RPM specify both the assemble and rpm profiles should be specified, as follows:

 ```bash
 mvn -Pdev,assemble,rpm -Ddeploy -Dtar -Ddist -DskipTests clean install